-Figure 9.12: Beam tests using prototype silicon wafer of the CMS pre-shower detector (right) were conducted for collection of ionization charges generated by traversing particles across the gap between strips.
+Figure 9.12: Beam tests using prototype silicon wafer of the CMS pre-shower detector (left) were conducted for the collection of ionization charges generated by traversing particles across the gap between strips.
 The charge sharing by adjacent strips are plotted (middle) to the reference impact position (extrapolation of a upstream telescope).
 The sum strip charges (middle plots) is compatible to the hits on a strip.
-The charge sharing in $\eta Q_r/(Q_r+Q_l)$ peaks near 0 and 1, indicating non-linear response to the randomly distributed beam particles across the gap.
+The charge sharing in $\eta = Q_r/(Q_r + Q_l)$ peaks near 0 and 1, indicating non-linear response to the randomly distributed beam particles across the gap.
+Referred to the middle plots twice, but no reference to the right plots.
+Might also consider to break up this figure into two to make the plots a bit large.